The Richards Library

 Located at the corner of Elm Street and Library Avenue, the building was begun in 1900 by Jonah Hess, contractor of Johnstown, who during the preceding year had built the high school building on the opposite corner from where the (former) Post Office now stands.
 The granite (actually dolomitic limestone) used in the building was quarried on the farm of James Hammond in North Caldwell.

 In the month of December 1900, the work was completed and the library was opened to the public on August 13, 1901.

 Being exceedingly popular, it was found advisable to enlarge the building.
 In 1911, an addition to the building nearly doubled the capacity.

 Miss Richards and Mrs. Kellogg provided a fund for the perpetual support of the library.
-One hundred thousand dollars as an endowment was left from their estate and income from this has supported the library ever since (Note: The remains of the endowment were used to complete the current expansion of the library in October of 2013).
+One hundred thousand dollars as an endowment was left from their estate and income from this has supported the library ever since (Note: The endowment, in conjunction with a NY State Library Construction grant, were used to complete the current expansion of the library in October of 2013).